As an Amazon Associate, I earn from qualifying purchases.

 Can You Freeze Green Onions?

 Yes!
 However, they won’t really hold their shape once defrosted.
 I would use them only for flavoring dishes and not as a garnish.
-Follow the directions below for freezing diced onions if you also want to preserve green onions,
+Follow the directions in the printable recipe card below for freezing diced onions if you also want to preserve green onions.

 How Long Do Onions Last in the Freezer?